 waterborne Pathogens

-Understand, Detect, and Prevent Microbiological Risks in Drinking Water
+Comprehend, Identify, and Mitigate Microbiological Hazards in Drinking Water

-Detecting waterborne pathogens is critical for ensuring the safety of drinking water, recreational water, and wastewater.
-These pathogens including bacteria, viruses, and protozoa can pose serious health risks if not properly monitored and controlled.
+Identifying waterborne pathogens is essential for safeguarding the safety of drinking water, recreational water, and wastewater.
+These pathogens encompass bacteria, viruses, and other harmful microorganisms protozoa can pose serious health risks if not properly monitored and controlled.

 What Are Waterborne Pathogens?

-Waterborne pathogens are microorganisms that can cause diseases when ingested through contaminated water.
-Common examples include:
+Waterborne pathogens are tiny organisms that can lead to illnesses when consumed via contaminated water sources.
+Notable examples include:

 - Bacteria: Escherichia coli, Salmonella, Legionella